xmha97/PortableApps/Source/ObsidianPortable_online/Other/Source/Readme.txt

-DEVELOPER: Replace the three occurrences of calibrePortable in this file with the App ID of your app and then remove this first sentence.
+DEVELOPER: Replace the three occurrences of ObsidianPortable in this file with the App ID of your app and then remove this first sentence.

 The base application's source code is available from the portable app's